Jovica Stanišić: ICTY Trial

 After the assassination of Zoran Đinđić, Stanišić was arrested on 13 March 2003 during the Operation Sabre by the Serbian Police and handed over to the International Criminal Tribunal for the former Yugoslavia (ICTY) on 11 June 2003.
 The original indictment against Stanišić and Franko Simatović was created in May 2003, and was later amended several times.
 He pleaded not guilty to all charges in his first appearance before Court on 13 June 2003.
 His case was processed together with that of Franko Simatović.
 He has been charged with persecution, murder, deportation and inhumane acts.

-According to the prosecution, Stanišić as key intelligence officer oversaw the Serbian special paramilitary units, including the Serb Volunteer Guard (Arkan's Tigers), Special Operations Unit (Red Berets) and Scorpions, which were secretly established by or with the assistance of the State Security Service (SDB) from no later than April 1991 and continued until 1995.
+According to the prosecution, Stanišić as key intelligence officer oversaw the Serbian special paramilitary units, including the Serb Volunteer Guard (Arkan's Tigers), Special Operations Unit (Red Berets) and Scorpions, which were secretly established by or with the assistance of the State Security Directorate from no later than April 1991 and continued until 1995.
 These secret units composed of commandos and criminals who plundered their way across Croatia and Bosnia, committing many war crimes.
 The prosecution claims that Stanišić, in his capacity as a key intelligence officer, oversaw these secret units.